 Accent and Structure: Buy Trees for Your Lawn

-For shading the house from harsh sunlight, protecting from winds and increasing privacy by blocking neighbor’s line of sight, tall trees are the answer.
-Both pines and deciduous trees, such as oaks, maples, and mountain ash trees give structure to your yard.
-Specimen or decorative trees include many flowering varieties such as crab apple, decorative cherry and plum trees and various willows.
+For shading the house from harsh sunlight, protecting from winds, and increasing privacy by blocking neighbor’s line of sight, tall trees are the answer.
+Both pines and deciduous trees, such as oaks, maples, and mountain ash trees, give structure to your yard.
+Specimen or decorative trees include many flowering varieties such as crab apple, decorative cherry, plum trees, and various willows.

 Choose trees that fit with the size of your yard and will not intrude on neighboring properties.
 Small properties should focus on ornamentals.
 Larger yards can handle groups or lines of taller varieties.